 Even though joint tenancy assets can be challenged, it is usually much harder than contesting a trust.
 Providing convincing evidence is somewhat difficult.
 Thus, it is not easy to challenge a step-parent to take over a property.

-To contest the entire Will, you need a valid reason.
-One must prove that the testator had no mental capacity or was coerced into making changes (such as altering their estate distribution) or that the Will didn’t meet state regulations and is thus not legal.
+To contest the entire Will or Trust, you need a valid reason.
+One must prove that the testator had no mental capacity or was coerced into making changes (such as altering their estate distribution) or that the Will or trust didn’t meet state regulations and is thus not legal.
 In a trust, there is a trustee or co-trustee’s, and an executor for the Will.

 Q: Dad died without a Will.
 Will my stepmother get everything?